 A1-A4 are acquired through: teaching in lecture and class format; lecturers conveying module content in a general manner while allowing for, and encouraging, questions from students.
-These skills are developed further on compulsory gallery visits in all three years and through seminar discussions and presentations with oral feedback from tutors.
+These skills are developed further through seminar discussions and presentations with oral feedback from tutors.
 Throughout, students are expected to extend and enhance the knowledge and understanding they acquire from classes and lectures by regularly consulting secondary scholarship related to the course.
 This independent research is then consolidated in essay work, and through feedback in written form.

 A5 is acquired through an employability module; a further module in the second year that offers students hands-on experience in installing artworks; and an independent curatorial project completed by each student pursuing this degree.

 Assessment of students' knowledge and understanding takes place through a variety of assessment instruments including coursework essays, group presentations, individual presentations, virtual exhibitions, viva voce and unseen written examinations, including questions on visual material in photographic form.